foukara/report.md/report.md

 CLUSTER 2

-The first 13 addresses of the cluster share the same OKX deposit address 0x8fb8f74078965dc68457e7A9518184cE683bD16B.
+The first 13 addresses of the cluster share the same Binance deposit address 0x8fb8f74078965dc68457e7A9518184cE683bD16B.
 The rest are linked to numerous addresses of the cluster, multiple times.
 ```
 0xf0f1a72e52a0f0bc942e479ad368a86809517c17
 0xaedde46485d2495925354d41e25ae5df2ad6d3de